khueue/ducc/report/ass5/report_ass5.md

 ## Emitter

-The emitter takes the code generators output and produces a string for the assembler instructions in `TopLevelsAsm`.
+The emitter takes the code generator's output and produces a string for the assembler instructions in `TopLevelsAsm`.

-See `suite/noisy/advanced/8queens.c.emitter` for an extensive example of what the the emitters output looks like.
+See `suite/noisy/advanced/8queens.c.emitter` for an extensive example of what the the emitter's output looks like.

 ## Control Flow Statements